Multiplicative dependence of rational values modulo approximate finitely generated groups: Introduction

+\begin{remark} If $f_1, f_2, \ldots, f_n \in K(X)$ in Theorem~\ref{thm:multdep-rat} are all monic (that is, both numerator and denominator are monic), then the assumption ``they are multiplicatively independent modulo constants" can be replaced by ``they are multiplicatively independent". \end{remark}

-The following corollary is about multiplicative dependence in orbits of a polynomial, which somehow can be viewed as an extension of \cite[Theorem 1.7]{BOSS}.
-For a polynomial $f \in K[X]$ and a positive integer $n \ge 1$, let $f^{(n)}$ be the $n$-th iterate of $f$.
+The following corollary is about multiplicative dependence in orbits of a rational function, which somehow can be viewed as an extension of \cite[Theorem 1.7]{BOSS}.
+For a rational function $f \in K(X)$ and a positive integer $n \ge 1$, let $f^{(n)}$ be the $n$-th compositional iterate of $f$.
+In addition, for any rational function $f \in K(X)$, if both its numerator and denominator have no linear factor over $K$, we say that \textit{$f$ has no linear factor}.